omni-horn-orb/model/README.md

 **Zenodo archive** (permanent DOI): [10.5281/zenodo.18416212](https://zenodo.org/records/18416212)

-For questions, collaboration, or to request specific files: contact the author.
+For questions or collaboration, please open an Issue on this repository.

 ---